mychaint/segmentor/README.md

  issue.
 I optimised this algorithm in serval aspects, such as ignore the irrational tag combinations like B-S, M-S, E-M, M-B, and provide a default probability for strange character combinations(cannot find in corpus, such as non-vocabularies, person name, place name etc.).</p>
-<p>Unfortunately, I have not measured its percision, recall and F-Measure, after all, this is a beta version and practice of
- what I learnt.
-Hopefully, it will be a advantage of me in future work.</p>
 <b>Sample</b>
 <p>This is the input content.<br/>
 <img src="http://august-charter-92912.appspot.com/Resources/image/segNETin.jpg"/><br/>